Simultaneous, consecutive, whispered and dialogue interpretation

 The translation booth isolates the interpreter from all external noise, boosting concentration.

-Whispering – whispered interpreting (chuchotage)
+Whispering (chuchotage)

-No equipment is required for whispering as the interpreters sit in the conference or meeting room itself and speak into the ears of their 'clients'.
+The interpreters sit in the conference or meeting room itself and speak into the ears of their ‘clients’.

 Although there is no equipment, it is still classed as simultaneous interpreting.
 Whispering requires a team of interpreters and works in the same way with the interpreters rotating every half an hour.

-- the participants listening directly to the contributor will also hear the interpreter who must speak very quietly to keep the disturbance to a minimum.
+However whispered interpretation entails a number of drawbacks.
+For instance, participants listening directly to the contributor will also hear the interpreter who must speak very quietly to keep the disturbance to a minimum.

 Dialogue interpreting

-Dialogue interpreting follows the same principle as consecutive interpreting: the contributor speaks, stops and gives the floor to the interpreter.
-However, in 'real' consecutive mode, the interpreter translates the speech in long sections lasting 5 or 10 minutes or more, while dialogue interpreting is carried out sentence by sentence.
+However, in ‘real’ consecutive mode, the interpreter translates the speech in long sections lasting 5 or 10 minutes or more, while dialogue interpreting is carried out sentence by sentence.

 This form of interpretation does not require real know-how such as note-taking or summary skills.
-Unfortunately, this means that dialogue interpreting is often carried out by non-professionals.

 It is a ‘light‘ form of interpreting as it requires just one interpreter for the day and no interpreting equipment.